Dr. Hootan Daneshmand

 Are Other Abdominal Scars Improved With a Tummy Tuck?

 Any low, transverse scar from another procedure such as a C-section or hysterectomy will be removed during a tummy tuck.
 Occasionally low appendectomy scars can also be removed.

 Can I Have Other Procedures at the Same Time as the Tummy Tuck?

 With healthy patient selection, a properly qualified plastic surgeon, and an appropriately credentialed operating room facility, multiple procedures can be performed safely.
 Most commonly, liposuction is done in conjunction with a tummy tuck in the flanks (love handles), hips, outer thighs (saddlebags), inner thighs, and back.
 Often, liposuction assists in contouring the waists and hips during an abdominoplasty, giving you the best possible result from your tummy tuck.

 Breast surgery, including breast augmentation surgery, mastopexy, or breast reduction can be performed in conjunction with a tummy tuck in carefully selected situation.
+Most of the mommy makeover or daddy makeover clients we take on have a tummy tuck as part of their makeover procedure.
 Similarly, facial surgery may be considered at the same setting in the appropriate patients.

 Smoking adversely affects wound healing.
 The small vessels that supply blood to the tissues shrink up and prevent the necessary nutrients for healing to get to the wound.
 The incidence of having a wound complication such as an open wound or skin death is much higher in smokers.
 Furthermore, the rate of wound infection is also significantly increased in smokers for the same reason of limited blood flow.
 Because of this, a patient must stop smoking for a minimum of four weeks prior to surgery to decrease the risk of these complications.
 In addition, smoking is prohibited for one month after surgery as poor wound healing may result during this time.